rgfeldman/jhove/README.md

 * metadataSync     (Brings over metadata from the CIS into the DAMS).

-* idsSync          (Updates the Cis with a reference to the IDS uan so the CIS no longer needs to retain an independant full-size copy of the image)

 * thumbnailSync    (replaces the thumbnail image in the CIS with the current thumbnail image in the DAMS system).

 * timeFrameReport  (generates and emails report showing the status/completion/errors of files through CDIS for a given timeframe)